Bedtime & Screen Time Rules

 During school hours, only essential and educational apps work.

-Homework Time Example
+Homework / Tuition Time Example

-Enforce focus during homework:
+Enforce focus during homework or after-school tuition:

 - Add a new restricted window